 - elevated blood pressure

 - chest pain or tightness

 - profuse sweating

 - sense of impending doom

-A person with a phobia does not have to have panic attacks for accurate diagnosis.
-The intensity of anxiety can vary among those with phobias.
+A person with a phobia doesn’t have to have panic attacks for accurate diagnosis.

 Treatment for phobias can involve therapeutic techniques, medications, or a combination of both.